Input-Fr/NovaProject/README.md

 ## 🛠 Getting Started
 To commence your cosmic journey, simply visit the link above.
 Get up, Captain!
+If you want to edit the project you can install it from git and open it from Unity 2019.4.9f1

 ## 📡 Issues & Feedback
 Encounter an anomaly in the system?
 Have ideas to expand the universe?
 Report it in the [GitHub Issues](https://github.com/input-fr/NovaProject/issues) section.